 In this Division, unless the contrary intention appears —

-“action level” means an action level referred to in regulation 7.3;
+action level means an action level referred to in regulation 7.3;

-“approved”, in relation to noise regulation in this Division, means approved by the State mining engineer;
+approved, in relation to noise regulation in this Division, means approved by the State mining engineer;

-“dB(A)” means decibels of A-weighted sound pressure level;
+dB(A) means decibels of A-weighted sound pressure level;

-“dB(lin)” means decibels of unweighted sound pressure level;
+dB(lin) means decibels of unweighted sound pressure level;

-“noise exposure” means the amount of sound energy a person is exposed to during a representative working day, ascertained as AS 1269 provides for LAeq,8h to be ascertained;
+noise exposure means the amount of sound energy a person is exposed to during a representative working day, ascertained as AS 1269 provides for LAeq,8h to be ascertained;

-“noise level” means the A-weighted sound pressure level in decibels as read from approved sound measurement equipment;
+noise level means the A-weighted sound pressure level in decibels as read from approved sound measurement equipment;

-“noise report” means a noise report prepared in accordance with regulation 7.8;
+noise report means a noise report prepared in accordance with regulation 7.8;

-“peak noise level” means the unweighted peak hold sound pressure level (or L peak) in dB(lin) as read from approved sound measurement equipment.
+peak noise level means the unweighted peak hold sound pressure level (or L peak) in dB(lin) as read from approved sound measurement equipment.

 [Regulation 7.1 amended in Gazette 13 Dec 1996 p.
 6932.]